Andreas Lous

+Andreas Lous painted by Erik Pauelsen.

 Vice-Admiral Andreas Lous (3 October 1728 – 17 July 1797) was a Royal Dano-Norwegian Navy officer responsible for early navigational charts of Danish waters and the dredging of harbours, in addition to sea-time on various Danish warships.
 He was captain of the ship-of-the-line HDMS Printz Friderich when she ran aground in 1780 near Læsø and was a total loss.
 (Note: This ship is not to be confused with one of similar name, operated by the Danish Asiatic Company, that ran aground elsewhere in 1760.)

 Personal Details

 Born 3 October 1728 in Copenhagen, his father Lorentz Lous was director of navigation there.
 Andreas married twice.
 His first wife was Christine Weggersløff, the daughter of a senior clergyman.
 He married her in 1763 and she died in 1777.
 His second wife was Dorothea Jensenius, the daughter of a state counsellor.
 Andreas died 17 July 1797.